 Bibliometrics & Responsible Research Evaluation: Narrative CVs

-A narrative CV, gives you the opportunity to provide a structured written description of a researcher's key achievements and contributions that reflect a wide range of skills and experiences.
+A narrative CV gives you the opportunity to provide a structured written description of your key achievements and contributions that reflect a wide range of skills and experiences.
 In a series of structured paragraphs, you outline a concise overview of your contributions to the field of knowledge, research area and society as a whole.
+You can use it to highlight individual strengths and position yourself as the ideal candidate for a role or funding call.
 The point of a narrative CV is to focus on key achievements over productivity.
+They are an attempt to move away from quantitative measurement of research impact.

 The Narrative CV can be worth 30-50% of the award’s assessment criteria.